 Course: Physical and Inorganic Chemistry.

-Section-I (Physical Chemistry)
+Course outcome: At the end of the course, students will be able to: Section-I (Physical Chemistry)

 - 1. Define the terms involved. - 2.
 Draw the Phase diagrams etc. - 3.
 Explain the terms involved giving examples of one and two component systems interpret the graphs, concept of critical solution (consulate) temperature. - 4.
 Derive Thermodynamics relations and use the equations to solve the numerical, calculate various parameters, and examine the phase diagrams, Nernst distribution law. - 5.
 Apply the phase rule equation for one component systems and reduced phase rule equation for two component systems.
 Steam distillation for immiscible system. - 6.
 Interpret the Phase diagram.